Cafés, coffee shops & tea gardens

 Malton and area

-Living up to Malton's Yorkshire's Food Capital label, there are plenty of suggestions here, starting with Leoni, for serious coffee lovers served up by Simon Robertson, an award winning barista (8th in the World Barista Championship no less).
+Living up to Malton's Yorkshire's Food Capital label, there are plenty of suggestions here, starting with Leoni, for serious coffee lovers served up by Simon Robertson, an award winning barista (8th in the World Barista Championship no less) or Roost Coffee who hand-roast small batches of fairly sourced, high grade beans on site.
 Others worth hunting out are Malton Relish (try their £3 coffee and cake combo), The Deli of Malton and The Patisserie Malton whose handcrafted tantalising cakes and desserts, including legendary lemon tart, are also available with an 'eat in' option.

 Not far away, feast on the jaw-dropping setting of Castle Howard, with its picturesque follies and parkland, before feasting of a different kind in their entrance courtyard which has a couple of great cafés.